 If you interview or go to a job where the actual position, pay or requirements are substantially different that what we have listed on our web site, please contact our office so that we may contact the employer and correct this information.
 You may always choose not to accept a position which is substantially different than described.

-If you have a complaint against an employer please call our office at: 831-479-6413 We take complaints against employers or students very seriously, and only post jobs for employers and refer students to jobs who follow our policies and common standards of professional conduct.
+If you have a complaint against an employer please call our office at: 831-479-6413.
+We take complaints against employers or students very seriously, and only post jobs for employers who follow our policies and common standards of professional conduct.

 We post new jobs on our web site daily.
 All positions listed on the web site, no matter how long they have been posted, are currently available to the best of our knowledge.
-We have additional public access jobs listed in our office.
 If you have been conscientious in following up with employers on jobs that are listed and have not been offered a position, please come in to our office so that staff can assist you.
 We can make suggestions, assist you to write or update your resume, give you interviewing tips, etc.

 Failure to follow this code of conduct may result in a student losing use of the Student Employment web site and services.